 - Personalized Platform: LetsVenture allows you to select the investors you want to invite to join the syndicate.
-You can also invite your own social circle, outside the platform, to participate on the platform, by inviting them on the platform.
+You can also invite your own social circle who are outside LetsVenture , to participate in the transaction by inviting them on the platform.

-- Personal Concierge: LetsVenture will allocate one analyst resource during the deal opening timeline who will work with the Lead team to create the investment thesis for the deal, which can be shared to all prospective investors.
+- Personal Concierge: LetsVenture will allocate one analyst during the deal who will work with the Lead to create the investment thesis for the deal, which can be shared to all prospective investors.

 - Program Management Support: LetsVenture team will provide complete support in program management of the investor communication during the deal.
 This includes -

 - Standardized term sheet templates, which offers process efficiency